Infinite root stacks and quasi-coherent sheaves on logarithmic schemes

 \begin{proposition} Let $f\colon \cY \arr \cX$ be a base-preserving functor between categories fibered in groupoids over $\aff$.
 Assume that $\cY$ has an fpqc atlas and the diagonal $\cX \arr \cX \times \cX$ is representable.
 Then there exists an additive functor

 with the property that for every \qc sheaf $G$ in $\cY$ and every presheaf of $\cO_{X}$ modules $F$, there is a canonical isomorphism

 that is functorial in $F$ and in $G$. \end{proposition}

-\begin{remark} When $X$ is a scheme, the category $\catmod X \eqdef \catmod\cataff X$ is much larger than the category of $\cO_{X}$-modules on the small Zariski site of $X$, even if the corresponding subcategories of \qc sheaves are equivalent.
+\begin{remark} When $X$ is a scheme, the category $\catmod X \eqdef \catmod\cataff X$ is much larger than the category of $\cO_{X}$-modules on the small Zariski site of $X$, even {though} the corresponding subcategories of \qc sheaves are equivalent.

 Also, if $G$ is a \qc coherent sheaf on $X$, the pushforward $f_{*}G$ is not necessarily \qc, even if $f\colon Y \arr X$ is, for example, a proper map of noetherian schemes.
 In fact, $f_{*}G$ is \qc if and only if the restriction of $f_{*}G$ to the small Zariski site of $X$ is \qc, and the formation of $f_{*}G$ in the Zariski topology commutes with base change. \end{remark}